 The Waislitz Global Citizen Awards recognize and support extraordinary individuals around the world for their work to end extreme poverty — and applications for the 2023 awards are now open.

 The annual cash prize seeks to uplift people from around the world who are at the forefront of ending extreme poverty, with the awards and funding helping individuals further implement their advocacy efforts towards an end to extreme poverty and its systemic causes.

-Presented by the Waislitz Foundation and Global Citizen, with additional support from US- and Australia-based cellular medicines company Mesoblast, the 2022 awards will distribute $200,000 among three exceptional changemakers.
+Presented by the Waislitz Foundation and Global Citizen, and supported by Mesoblast and Unico Capital Holdings, the 2023 awards will distribute $250,000 among three exceptional changemakers.

 “Ending extreme poverty is not a choice — it's an obligation,” said Alex Waislitz, chairman and founder of the Melbourne-based Waislitz Foundation.
 “My hope is that [the awards] will inspire many thousands of people around the world to do what they can to improve the living standards of those in dire need.”